GoogleChrome/web.dev/src/site/content/en/blog/backdrop-filter/index.md

 CSS `backdrop-filter` applies one or more filters to the backdrop of an element, leaving the contents unchanged.

-In order for the filter to apply any augmentations, some portion of the overlaying element needs to be transparent.
-Alternatively, consider that opaque elements will not produce a backdrop-filter effect while fully transparent elements produce a full filtered backdrop.
+In order for the backdrop-filter to have any effect, some portion of the overlaying element needs to be transparent.
+Therefore, overlaying elements without any transparency will produce no backdrop-filter effects.

 Backdrop-filters are like CSS filters.
 When the property is not 'none', a new [stacking context](https://www.w3.org/TR/CSS21/zindex.html) and/or [containing block](https://developer.mozilla.org/en-US/docs/Web/CSS/Containing_block) are created.
 Note, only elements with absolute and fixed position descendants will get a containing block.